learning-unlimited/ESP-Website/docs/admin/releases/14/README.rst

 - Classes can now be sorted by teacher "hosedness"
 - If a server error is encountered while saving a scheduling comment, the comment is now reverted
 - Added a button to print the scheduling matrix
+- Added the ability to swap sections in the scheduler
+- Fixed a bug that prevented sections from being rescheduled to an overlapping time (e.g., from 10-12 to 9-11)
+- Added dates to the timeslots (column headers) in the scheduler
+- Added class style to the scheduler
+- Added a class category scheduling check to the scheduler (colors classes by category)
+- The capacity mismatch scheduling check now distinguishes between a class being too small (shades of blue) for the room versus too big for the room (shades of red)

 Accounting
 ~~~~~~~~~~
 - Line items can now be marked as covered by financial aid (or not, e.g., t-shirts).
 When financial aid is granted, it will only be granted in an amount that covers only the line items that are marked as covered by financial aid.
 - Added a new page to see all of the accounting for a user across all programs (/accounting/user)
+- All "Paid for a program" records have been converted to transfers; these records are now deprecated

 Student and teacher registration changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~